Lavenderjiang/15112F17_Term_Project_ColorfulNote/timeLog/timesheet.md

 Convert audio to graph
   - Module Installation [Done on Nov 16; Took 3 hours]
   - Dynamic Spectrum Visualizer [Done on Nov 21; Took 3 hours]
-  - FFT for Pitch Detection
+  - FFT for Pitch Detection [Done on Nov 23; Took 1.5 hours]

 ## webapp
 UI for the program